jackhumbert/cheebo/content/pages/ranks.md

 \
 ### **Rank 3: Warden**
 _You spend as much time beating on recruits as you do monsters._
-* 2/3 Rank 2 monsters slain
+* 2/3 Rank-2 monsters slain
 * 2 pieces of armor, decorated shield
 * four blue weapons, two shields
 * 50 combat points, 5 service points